JustusPlays78/Quicksheet-for-Vatsim-ATC/README.md

 - Wake turbulence table for all Types
 - Airspace D VFR Weather conditions
 - no EDUU Stations as Frequencies
 - Departures sorted by North and South verticaly
-- RWY Dependecies
+- RWY Dependecies (EDDF)

 Have Fun! ;-)